-Basic earnings/loss per share ("EPS") is computed by dividing net loss available to common stockholders by the weighted average number of common shares outstanding during the period, excluding the effects of any potentially dilutive securities.
+Basic earnings/loss per share ("EPS") is computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding during the period, excluding the effects of any potentially dilutive securities.
 Diluted EPS gives effect to all dilutive potential of shares of common stock outstanding during the period including stock warrants, using the treasury stock method (by using the average stock price for the period to determine the number of shares assumed to be purchased from the exercise of stock warrants), and convertible debt, using the if converted method.
 Diluted EPS excludes all dilutive potential of shares of common stock if their effect is anti-dilutive.

-The Company had 5,600,000 and 0 potential common stock equivalents outstanding at December 31, 2016 and 2015, respectively.
-The effect of including common stock equivalents in weighted average common shares outstanding for 2016 is anti-dilutive, and therefore a separate computation of diluted earnings per share for 2016 is not presented.
+The effect of including common stock equivalents in weighted average common shares outstanding for 2017 and 2016 is anti-dilutive, and therefore a separate computation of diluted earnings per share for 2017 and 2016 is not presented.